-Susana Morales, M.D.Associate Program Director, Core Faculty for Primary Care Track, Vice Chair for Diversity, Co-Director, Center for Multicultural and Minority Health, Associate Professor of Clinical Medicine, Division of General Internal Medicine, WCIMA
+Susana Morales, M.D.Vice Chair for Diversity, Co-Director, Center for Multicultural and Minority Health, Associate Professor of Clinical Medicine, Division of General Internal Medicine, WCIMA

 Dr. Susana Morales was born and raised in New York City.
-She attended public schools and then Harvard University where she received her A.B. biology degree.
-She obtained her medical degree from Columbia University College of Physicians and Surgeons, and her internal medicine residency training at the Presbyterian Hospital of the City of New York.
-She spent the early part of her career at Columbia as Assistant Division Director for Education and Training, and joined the NewYork-Presbyterian Hospital/Weill Cornell Medical Center faculty in 1998.
-She is now Associate Professor of Clinical Medicine, Associate Program Director of the Internal Medicine Residency Program, and Vice Chair for Diversity of the Department of Medicine as of 2016.
-In these roles, she coordinates psychosocial teaching for the medical house staff, and teaches both primary care and inpatient medicine.
+She attended public schools and then Harvard University where she received her AB degree in Biology.
+She obtained her medical degree from Columbia University College of Physicians and Surgeons and did her residency training in Internal Medicine at the Presbyterian Hospital of the City of New York.
+She spent the early part of her career at Columbia as Assistant Division Director for Education and Training, and joined the Weill Cornell/NewYork-Presbyterian Hospital faculty in 1998.
+She is now Associate Professor of Clinical Medicine, Associate Program Director for the Internal Medicine residency program, and appointed in 2016, Vice Chair for Diversity for the Department of Medicine.
+In these roles, she coordinates psychosocial teaching for the medical housestaff and teaches both primary care and inpatient medicine.
 She has a special interest in cross-cultural medicine and health disparities.

 Dr. Lauren Acinapura is a graduate of the Georgetown University School of Medicine and completed her internal medicine residency training at the University of Chicago followed by a fellowship in general internal medicine at Mount Sinai.
-She leads the Ambulatory Curriculum Committee and is the Educational Site Director at Weill Cornell Internal Medicine Associates, at the Wright Center where she practices.
+She leads the Ambulatory Curriculum Committee and is the Educational Site director at Weill Cornell Internal Medicine Associates at the Wright Center where she practices.
 Her interests focus on enhancing medical education through curricular innovations, precepting improvements and providing more meaningful feedback to residents in their outpatient practice.

-Pamela Charney, M.D.Professor of Clinical Medicine, Division of General Internal Medicine, WCIMA
+Pamela Charney, M.D.Professor of Clinical Medicine

 Byron Demopoulos, M.D.Associate Professor of Clinical Medicine, Division of General Internal Medicine, WCIMA

-Dr. Brian Eiss is a geriatrician and primary care internal medicine physician, whose academic interests include medical education and quality improvement.
-He is a graduate of the Georgetown University School of Medicine and completed his postdoctoral training in primary care internal medicine at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, followed by fellowship in geriatrics also at Cornell.
-He served as Quality Improvement Chief Resident for the Weill Cornell Internal Medicine Residency Program, thereafter joining the faculty.
-He splits his clinical time between Weill Cornell Internal Medicine Associates and the Wright Center geriatrics practice.
-He acts as a QI research mentor for primary care research projects.
+Dr. Brian Eiss is a Geriatrician and primary care Internal Medicine physician whose academic interests include Medical Education and Quality Improvement.
+He is a graduate of the Georgetown University School of Medicine and completed his post-doctoral training in Internal Medicine at New York Presbyterian Hospital-Weill Cornell followed by fellowship in Geriatrics also at Cornell.
+He served as Quality Improvement Chief Resident for the Weill Cornell Internal Medicine residency program, thereafter joining the faculty.
+He currently splits his clinical time between Weill Cornell Internal Medicine Associates and the Wright Center Geriatrics practice.
+Since 2017 he has directed the medical student Ambulatory Clerkship.
+He acts as a QI research mentor for the Primary Care research projects.

-Keith Roach, M.D.Associate Professor of Clinical Medicine (Courtesy)
+Keith Roach, M.D.Associate Professor of Clinical Medicine

 Dr. Keith Roach went to medical school and did his residency at the University of Chicago.
 He joined the faculty at Cornell in 2000.
 He was Director of the Primary Care Residency Program from 2001-2009.
-Currently, he works two sessions per week at Cornell, and the rest of the time acts as Chief Medical Officer for Sharecare, a health, medical information and health coaching company.
+In addition to his clinical work, Dr. Roach works on creating patient education materials and mentoring faculty.
 His research interests are in prevention and screening.
 He teaches on many subjects in general medicine and acts as a research mentor for primary care research projects.